MiSTer-devel/MkDocs_MiSTer/docs/basics/keyboard.md

 * Joystick 2 emulation: ScrLock LED.

 ## Common functional keys/combos used in cores
-* `F12` - open/close OSD menu/submenu
+* ++f12++ - open/close OSD menu/submenu
-* `Alt-F12` - quick core selection (like in Menu core).
+* ++alt+f12++ - quick core selection (like in Menu core).
-* `LCtrl+LAlt+RAlt` - presses the "USER" button which usually is reset in emulated system.
+* ++lctrl+lalt+ralt++ - presses the "USER" button which usually is reset in emulated system.
-* `LShift+LCtrl+LAlt+RAlt` - MiSTer reset (load Menu core).
+* ++lshift+lctrl+lalt+ralt++ - MiSTer reset (load Menu core).

 ### Notes:
 * Some systems provide writing support which requires additional attention to how you reset/shutdown the MiSTer.
 MiSTer tries not to keep any pending writes and writes physically to the disk as soon as possible.
-Still, safer way to reset the MiSTer from core which probably was writing to disk recently is using combo `LShift+LCtrl+LAlt+RAlt` - this will flush all caches to disk before restart.
+Still, safer way to reset the MiSTer from core which probably was writing to disk recently is using combo ++lshift+lctrl+lalt+ralt++ - this will flush all caches to disk before restart.
 Cores without write can be restarted by hard reset button or powered down without special attention.
-* `LCtrl+LAlt+RAlt` sequence can be replaced by some other well known combos through INI file.
+* ++lctrl+lalt+ralt++ sequence can be replaced by some other well known combos through INI file.